phuongnam7899/obsidian-vault/6 - Main Notes/AWS Core Service Categories.md

 ---

-AWS provides a wide range of services organized into the following core categories:
+- AWS offers a wide range of cloud services organized into categories

-## Compute

-- Services that provide processing power
-- Examples: Amazon EC2, AWS Lambda
+- Core AWS service categories:

-## Storage

-- Services for data storage and management
+  - **Compute**: Services for processing workloads and running applications
-- Examples: Amazon S3, Amazon EBS

-## Database

-- Services for database management and operations
+  - **Storage**: Services for storing and retrieving data
-- Examples: Amazon RDS, Amazon DynamoDB

-## Networking

-- Services for network configuration and connectivity
+  - **Database**: Services for database management and operations
-- Examples: Amazon VPC, AWS Direct Connect, Amazon Route 53

-## Security, Identity & Compliance

-- Services to secure AWS resources and manage access
+  - **Security, Identity & Compliance**: Services for securing AWS resources
-- Examples: IAM, AWS Shield, AWS KMS

-## Management and Governance

-- Services to monitor, track, and manage AWS resources
+  - **Management and Governance**: Services for monitoring and managing AWS resources
-- Examples: AWS CloudWatch, AWS CloudTrail, AWS Trusted Advisor

 ---